raspberrypilearning/comic-character/en/step_2.md

 + Ensure you have used the right syntax when creating the functions including `()` and `{}`
 + Ensure that you have used + 1 for the `>` next button logic:
       `(currentHeroIndex + 1) % totalHeroSlides`
++ Ensure that you have used the correct indents when creating the function.
 + Ensure you add the `onclick` trigger method as an attribute to each HTML button element.

+--- /task ---

 ### Control the Previous slider button

 --- task ---

+Open `script.js` again.

 Create another function `prevHero()` to control the `<` nav button.